Assessing a Template-Based Approach for Core-Collapse Supernova Gravitational-Wave Detection: Abstract

 \section{Abstract}

 Gravitational waves from core-collapse supernovae are a promising yet challenging target for detection due to the stochastic and complex nature of these signals.
 Conventional detection methods for core-collapse supernovae rely on excess energy searches because matched filtering has been hindered by the lack of well-defined waveform templates.
 However, numerical simulations of core-collapse supernovae have improved our understanding of the gravitational wave signals they emit, which enables us, for the first time, to construct a set of templates that closely resemble predictions from numerical simulations.
-In this study, we investigate the possibility of detecting gravitational waves from core-collapse supernovae using a matched-filtering methods.
-We construct a theoretically-informed template bank and use it to recover a core-collapse supernova signal injected into real LIGO-Virgo-KAGRA detector data.
-We evaluate the detection efficiency of the matched-filtering approach and how well the injected signal is reconstructed.
-We discuss the false alarm rate of our approach and investigate the main source of false triggers.
-We recover 88\% of the signals injected at a distance of 1 kpc and 50\% of the signals injected at 2 kpc.
-For more than 50\% of the recovered events, the underlying signal characteristics are reconstructed within an error of 15\%.
-We discuss the strengths and limitations of this approach and identify areas for further improvements to advance the potential of matched filtering for supernova gravitational-wave detection.
+In this study, we investigate the possibility of detecting gravitational waves from core-collapse supernovae using template-based methods.
+We construct a theoretically-informed template bank and use it to recover core-collapse supernova signals injected into real LIGO-Virgo-KAGRA detector data.
+We consider the signals from three state-of-the-art numerical models, simulated with three different codes.
+We evaluate the detection efficiency of the template-filtering approach and how well the injected signal is reconstructed.
+For signals whose structure is well captured by our template bank, we recover $\sim 90\%$ of injections at a distance of 1~kpc and $\sim 30$--$60\%$ at 2~kpc.
+In contrast, a model whose signal differs significantly from the templates is recovered less efficiently.
+For many of the recovered events, the underlying signal characteristics can be reconstructed with an accuracy of $\sim10-20$\%.
+We discuss the strengths and limitations of this approach and identify areas for further improvements for template-based methods for supernova gravitational-wave detection.
 We also present the open-source Python package \textsc{SynthGrav} used to generate the template bank.